w3f/polkadot-wiki/docs/general/glossary.md

 ## WebAssembly

 An instruction format for a virtual, stack-based machine.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Runtime Modules are compiled to WebAssembly.
+Polkadot Runtime Modules are compiled to WebAssembly.
 Also known as Wasm.

 ## Weights